Balemseshukumar/CodeAlpha_Basic-Network-Sniffer/README.md

 By default, it captures 10 packets.
 You can change count=10 to count=0 in the start_sniffer function call within the script to sniff indefinitely (press Ctrl+C to stop).

+Screenshot: network_sniffer.py Output
+(Replace sniffer_output.png with your actual screenshot file name if you have one)

 2. scapy_ping.py (Ping Example)
 This script crafts and sends an ICMP ping packet.